 Aside from breaking down fats, hormones and carbohydrates, vitamin B5 contributes to metabolism as a part of a molecule called coenzyme A or CoA.
 CoA is a chemical substance that facilitates the oxidation pathway that makes the production of fatty acids possible.
 It also improves the functioning of proteins, glucose, and medications.
 Through vitamin B5 in CoA, the Krebs cycle is also initiated.
 This process produces carbon dioxide and adenosine triphosphate (ATP), an energy-rich compound.

 Vitamin B6 is necessary for the body to manufacture the hormones serotonin and norepinephrine.
 It is also necessary for the absorption of B1 and the production of red blood cells and for strengthening the immune system.
 Similar to niacin, more than 100 enzyme reactions involved in metabolism depend on its presence.

 The final B vitamin that plays a role in metabolism is cobalamin.
-It is necessary for enzyme production, DNA synthesis and hormonal balance.
+It is necessary for enzyme production, DNA synthesis, and hormonal balance.
 It is effective in boosting energy that’s why it is even added to energy drinks and supplements.
-Deficiency of this vitamin will result to a long list of symptoms including chronic fatigue and mood disorders.
+The deficiency of this vitamin will result in a long list of symptoms including chronic fatigue and mood disorders.